-We are offering 7,550,000 shares of our common stock.
+We are offering shares of our common stock.
 This is our initial public offering, and no public market currently exists for shares of our common stock.
-The initial public offering price for our common stock is \$12.50 per share.
-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "ACRV."
+We expect the initial public offering price to be between \$ and \$ per share.
+We intend to apply to list our common shares on the Nasdaq Global Market under the symbol "ACRV."